Together with employees -

 Enhancement of career/life training

-JTEKT’s career/life training used to focus on employees turning 50 and 55 years old, however starting from FY2016, we began incorporating training targeting employees turning 28,30 and 40 years old.
-With the aim of providing an opportunity for employees to consider their life plan including their careers, assets formation, health management and knowledge of nursing care, training content is adjusted to suit the target age.
+JTEKT's career/life training used to focus on employees turning 50 and 55 years old, however starting from FY2016, we began incorporating training targeting employees turning 28,30 and 40 years old.
+With the aim of providing an opportunity for employees to consider their life plan including their careers, assets formation, health management and knowledge of nursing care etc. The training content for each career training is adjusted to suit the target age.

 Employment of people with disabilities